sonishsivarajkumar/FairClaimRCM/README.md

 **Make inpatient coding and claims adjudication transparent, accurate, and auditable—so providers get paid fairly and payers see exactly why each dollar posts.**

-> **🚧 Development Status**: This is an MVP implementation showcasing the core architecture and functionality.
+> **Development Status**: This is an MVP implementation showcasing the core architecture and functionality.
 The system includes working API endpoints, sample terminology data, and basic ML-assisted coding recommendations.
 Ready for development, testing, and contributions!

-## 🎯 Mission
+## Mission

 FairClaimRCM is an open-source healthcare revenue cycle management system that brings transparency and accuracy to medical coding and claims processing.
 Our goal is to eliminate the black box nature of current RCM systems and provide clear, auditable explanations for every coding decision and reimbursement calculation.

-## ✨ Key Features
+## Key Features

-- **🔍 Transparent Coding**: AI-assisted medical coding with complete audit trails
+- **Transparent Coding**: AI-assisted medical coding with complete audit trails
-- **📊 Explainable AI**: Every coding decision comes with human-readable explanations
+- **Explainable AI**: Every coding decision comes with human-readable explanations
-- **💯 Audit-Ready**: Full compliance tracking and documentation
+- **Audit-Ready**: Full compliance tracking and documentation
-- **🔧 Extensible**: Modular architecture for easy customization
+- **Extensible**: Modular architecture for easy customization
-- **🌐 Standards-Compliant**: Built on HL7/FHIR, ICD-10, CPT standards
+- **Standards-Compliant**: Built on HL7/FHIR, ICD-10, CPT standards
-- **⚡ Fast API**: RESTful endpoints for seamless integration
+- **Fast API**: RESTful endpoints for seamless integration

-## 🏗️ Architecture
+## Architecture

 ### Core Modules